W0lffe/KitchenMate/README.md

 ## State of Project

 The project is in its early stages but has a solid foundation in terms of app structure and styling.
 It includes a working navigation system, modal component, and forms for login and signup.
+Core recipe features such as creation, reading, updating, and deleting are fully functional locally.
-State management is handled using React Context combined with useReducer, currently managing utility-related features such as navigation and modal visibility, and app slogans.
+State management is handled using React Context combined with useReducers, currently managing utility-related features such as navigation, modal visibility, and app slogans, as well as recipe-related features such as adding new recipes, tracking the currently active recipe, and managing the list of available recipes.

 ### Planned Stages of Development

 #### Stage 1 **COMPLETED**